-Check the Air Conditioning System
+Air Conditioning System

-There's nothing to really maintain, per se, on your air conditioning system.
-All you have to do is check to see that you're getting some cold air coming out of the vents when you turn on your AC.
-You might consider asking your mechanic to check to make sure that the AC system is fully charged with refrigerant.
-The bottom line, though, is this: If you're getting cold air out of the vents, it's not worth messing with the AC at all.
+First, check to see that you're getting some cold air coming out of the vents when you turn on your AC.
+Next, consider asking your mechanic to check to make sure that the AC system is fully charged with refrigerant.
+Finally, ask your mechanic to check for a noisy compressor, and to listen for the telltale sounds of a noisy or worn AC clutch.